-Advantages of USA Free Trade Zones
+Advantages of Free Trade Zones in USA

 - By taking advantage of the US Foreign Trade Zones program, companies can benefit from a sizeable amount of cost savings.
 These free zones allow companies to bring goods in without duties or fees.